Palakkkkkkkkkk/METACRAFTERS-ETH-AVAX-MODULE-3/README.md

 12. Wait for the deployment transaction to be confirmed on the local Hardhat network.
 13. Once the contract is deployed, you will see the contract address in the Remix console.

- # Interacting with the Contract using Remix with Hardhat Provider
+ # Interacting with the Contract using Remix in the Hardhat Provider Environment

-After deploying the RUK token contract to the local Hardhat test network, you can interact with the contract using Remix with Hardhat provider.
+After deploying the token contract to the local Hardhat test network, you can interact with the contract using Remix with the Hardhat provider.
 Here are the steps to get started:

 1. Open the [Remix](https://remix.ethereum.org/) online IDE in your browser.

-2. In the "File Explorer" section, locate the `Token.sol` file and open it.
+2. In the "File Explorer" section, locate the `Lock.sol` file and open it.

-3. In the "Deployed Contracts" section, click on the contract named `Token`.
+3. In the "Deployed Contracts" section, click on the contract named `Lock`.
 4. In the "At Address" input field, enter the contract address obtained during deployment.
 5. Click the "At Address" button to load the contract instance.

-6. You can now interact with the RUK token contract through the provided functions.
+6. You can now interact with the ERC20 token contract through the provided functions.

-   - Use the `balanceOf` function to check the token balance of a specific address.
+   - Use the `mint` function to create the new tokens.
-   - Use the `transfer` function to send RUK tokens from your address to another address.
+   - Use the `burn` function to destroy a certain amount of tokens.
-   - Use the `mint` function (accessible only to the contract owner) to mint
+   - Use the `transfer` function to transfer the tokens to another address.

- new RUK tokens.
-   - Use the `burn` function to burn a specific amount of your RUK tokens.

 7. Set the required parameters for each function and click the corresponding button to execute the transaction.

-8. Confirm the transaction details and sign the transaction in Remix.

-9. Wait for the transaction to be confirmed on the local Hardhat network.

-10. You can view the transaction status and emitted events in the Remix console.
+8. You can view the transaction status and emitted events in the Remix console.

 ## Author
 PALAK JAIN :)